thenaterhood/fossrecipes/_recipes/chicken-stew.md

 * Peel the potatoes.

-* Roughly cut the potatoes, onion (if using), celery, and chicken into bite-size chunks.
+* Roughly cut the potatoes, onion (if using), broccoli (if using), celery, and chicken into bite-size chunks.

 * Pour the chicken broth into the slow cooker.
 Add dry spices, corn, and garlic and stir well.